MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 ![An overage email example](../media/power-automate-licensing/email-overage-example.png)

-The Power Platform admin center will soon contain reports on Power Automate requests.
+The Power Platform admin center contains [reports on Power Automate requests](https://learn.microsoft.com/power-platform/admin/api-request-limits-allocations#view-detailed-power-platform-request-usage-information-in-the-power-platform-admin-center-preview).
 This reporting will help you to quickly view adoption and user metrics for your organization.

 Additionally, you can see the action usage for a given flow by selecting the  **Analytics**  action from the flow properties page, and this works across all types of actions.
 This helps you to understand how many actions are running each day.
 It can help you understand usage patterns to optimize for capacity.